Award Winning Program

 During the planning and design process, the committee working on the museum project is seeking input from the community.
 Please take a few moments and share your ideas in the short survey (click here) that will be given to the professional consultant for consideration.
 Help us share our past and tell our story for years to come.

-We have great collection of historical photos.
+We have a great collection of historical photos.
 Through the years the museum has acquired photos of the old logging camps, BCG&A Railroad, W.H.
 White Lumber Mills, and much more.

 This kitchen area displays an old wood burning cook stove, utensils, cookware and a table setting of dishes.
 Complete with the spice canisters, recipes books, and a butter churn, this kitchen might be typical of one used by the early settlers of Boyne City.
 Notice the attention to detail in the dresses, quilts, material and wallpaper samples from the late 1800's.